 Nell and Jim Waddell took the elder two children to England in 1930 traveling to Liverpool on the Circassia of the Anchor Line.
 Jim returned to Canada after a few weeks on the Empress of Scotland.
 Nell passed the summer in England with the children, returning home on the Empress of Australia.

 Marion H. W. Shill returned to England with her husband John (Jack) Lee arriving 22nd Aug 1935 at Southampton, England from Quebec on the Empress of Britain and crossed to Canada arriving in Quebec 27th of August on the Duchess of Richmond.
 Was it a vacation?

 Jim Waddell traveled to England and Scotland in 1936 with the Vimy Pilgrimage on the Montcalm and returned on the Duchess of York.

 Anne M.E.
-Shill traveled to England in 1951 at age 58 with The Cunard Steamship Company Ltd’s ship, Scythia, departing Quebec and arriving Southampton, England on the 24th of May, 1951.
+Shill traveled to England in 1951 at age 58 with The Cunard Steamship Company Ltd’s ship, Scythia, departing Quebec City and arriving Southampton, England on the 24th of May, 1951.
 She returned by the same ship departing Southampton on the 20th Sep.
 1951.

 Thereafter they traveled by air.